tharun-d/Mean/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.

 # used bootstrap and ngx-bootstrap
-for date picker which support browser compatability)
+ngx-bootstrap for date picker which support browser compatability

 # register user folder
 registers a unique user and applied validations results are shown